ReiCHU31/Deep-Neural-Network-from-scratch-on-Image-Classification/README.md

 * 1 = dog
 * 0 = cat

+### Project goals:
+1. Building a deep neural network from scratch to classify dogs and cats images

+2. Tunning the hyperparameters of the model in order to achieve high accuracy.
+This project explores the applicability of deep neural network by tunning these hyperparameters:
+    * Learning rate
+    * Number of hidden layers
+    * Number of nodes in each hiden layers
+    * Number of iterations

 ## BUILDING DEEP NEURAL NETWORK FROM SCRATCH

 In this notebook, we implemented all the functions required to build a deep neural network.